UniExeterRSE/workshop-homepage/setup.md

 title: Installation instructions
 ---

-This page will contain details of any software you need to install prior to the start of the course.
+This page will contain links to installation guides for all workshops.

-If you encounter any difficulties with installation please contact...